Michael-Siglap/michael-batch19/README.md

 This repo sets down the following actions.

-1. Sends a Telegram message to me informing me of any commits. - Done.
+1. Send a Telegram message to me informing me of any commits. - Done.
 2. Create a row in my google sheet for each new commit. - Done.
 3. Deploy Static content to pages. - Done.
 4. Push to AWS. - WIP.